mdtalalwasim/mdtalalwasim/README.md

 - 🎓 MSc, BSc in Computer Science and Engineering.
 - 👀 I’m interested in Software Development.
-- 🌱 I’m currently learning Java Spring Boot Framework.
+- 🌱 I’m currently working on Spring Boot Framework.
 - 📫 How to reach me: md.talalwasim@gmail.com
 - 💞️ Love to learn new technology.
 - 💬 Ask me about Web Development